MRimk/UniversityNotes/notes.md

 ## Random numbers

-Many crypto algorithms need random numbers. \
+Many crypto algorithms need random numbers.
 Problem is that CPU is deterministic and it is hard to produce random data.
-So it should use information from the environment.\
+So it should use information from the environment.

 That is why pseudorandom number generator is used.
-It uses a seed which is updated with each new number. \
+It uses a seed which is updated with each new number.

-However sequence is often predictable. that is why it is necessary to use cryptographically secure PRNG\
+However sequence is often predictable. that is why it is necessary to use cryptographically secure PRNG

 ## Symmetric cryptography

 Alice and Bob know the key, Mallory does not.

-# I missed some parts
+**One Time pad:**\
+This is a key that is xor'ed with a message and then the message is once again xor'ed with a key to decrypt (works because encm xor k = m xor k xor k = m xor 0 = m)

 **Stream cipher**:\
 One time pad rarely practival - huge key size and no key reuse.

-Solution: use a PRNG to generate key.
+Solution: use a pseudorandom number generator to generate key.
 Initial seed now becomes the real key, and it is simple and efficient.

 **Block ciphers**
 Idea: divide data in blocks, perform computation using key to map each plain block into a cipher block, reverse computation possible with the same key.\